parallelmicroscopy/overview/README.md

 ### labs

-The following labs have built their own versions of the microscope:
+The following labs have built their own versions of the microscope, some with unique capabilities:

 - https://gil-bub.lab.mcgill.ca/
 - https://www.corbettlab.com/